WedLinker Developer Guide

 1. Initial launch

-2. Open terminal and change into the directory where the jar file is stored.
+2. Open the terminal and change into the directory where the jar file is stored.

 3. Enter java -jar WedLinker.jar into the terminal to run the WedLinker application.